sajwanlava/SWEN422-assignment2/User Testing/Usability Test.md

 9. Fire a blue portal at a grey shape.
 10. Fire an orange portal at a grey shape.
 11. Fire a portal at the ground.
+12. Exit the Level through the hole in the wall

 **Level One**